The UCLA International Institute educates students, supports scholarship on the world at UCLA and serves as a campus and community resource.

 Center for Southeast Asian Studies

-- One federally funded Language Resource Center (LRC), the only one of its kind in the United States: National Heritage Language Resource Center
+- One federally funded Language Resource Center (LRC), the first of its kind in the United States: National Heritage Language Resource Center

 - Awards over $2,000,000 annually in student fellowships and scholarships